Kiffhost/exalted-scripture-understanding/Charms/Infernal/Occult/Infernal Sorcery & Necromancy/Terrestrial Circle Sorcery.md

 ---
 *The power to rewrite the laws of nature is but another jewel snatched for the Infernal’s crown.*

 The Infernal may use Terrestrial Circle sorcery.
-She learns one Terrestrial Circle spell — her control spell — and one shaping ritual for free.
+She learns one Terrestrial Circle spell — her control spell — and one shaping ritual.